 - Statement on institution letterhead confirming institutional support for travel expenses to attend the meeting. (required) NOTE - if travel expenses requirement cannot be met - some funds may be available.
 Please indicate if your department cannot pay travel funds.

 Please submit these documents directly to the PRS offices via email at: firstname.lastname@example.org.

-If you have any other questions about the program sponsored by the NICHD or about the Perinatal Research Society, please contact the current Secretary-Treasurer at email@example.com.
+If you have any other questions about the program sponsored by the NICHD or about the Perinatal Research Society, please contact PRS at email@example.com.